Fresno State Library: History

-The library was established in 1911 and it was named after Henry Madden in 1981.
-As of 2022, the university is still in the progress of providing the library with a new name.
+The library was established in 1911 and it was named after former library dean Henry Madden in 1981.
+The university's Board of Trustees voted to rename the library in 2022 due to controversy regarding Madden's political views (see below).

-In 2009, the library underwent a major $105 million renovation that was largely financed by a multimillion-dollar endowment from the Table Mountain Rancheria, a Casino operated by the Chukchansi tribes of California.
+In 2009, the library underwent a major $105 million renovation that was largely financed by a multi-million-dollar endowment from the Table Mountain casino, operated by the Chukchansi tribes of California.

-Michael Gorman, the former dean of the library, was the president of the American Library Association in 2005–2006.
+Michael Gorman, another former dean of the library, was the president of the American Library Association in 2005–2006.

 Controversy

-In November 2021, Fresno State University's president, Saúl Jiménez-Sandoval, announced that a task force had been created to investigate renaming the library due to recent information that had come to light concerning Henry Madden's "deeply held anti-Semitic views and Nazi sympathies."
-The task force reviewed documents which had been donated to the library after Madden's death.
-The documents were over 100,000 letters and documents curated by the former librarian and contained anti-Semitic and pro-Nazi views.
+In November 2021, Fresno State's president, Saúl Jiménez-Sandoval, announced that a task force had been created to investigate renaming the library due to information that had come to light recently concerning Henry Madden's "deeply held anti-Semitic views and Nazi sympathies."
+The task force reviewed over 100,000 letters and documents donated to the library after Madden's death which had been curated by the former librarian and contained anti-Semitic and pro-Nazi views.
 “While Dr. Madden had the opportunity later in life to reflect on those views, there is no evidence that he renounced those views."

-On July 14, 2022, the Fresno State Board of Trustees voted to change the name of The Henry Madden Library to a new name.
+On July 14, 2022, the Fresno State Board of Trustees voted to rename the Henry Madden Library.